Check engine light is on-understand how the system works

 How do you turn off (reset) the check engine light?

 There are a few ways you can turn off (reset) the check engine light :

 1. Use an OBD code reader

 This is the most common way.
 Even the cheapest of the code readers can erase the check engine fault.
-Just connect it to the car via the OBD port, find the reset in the menu and your good to go.
+Just connect it to the car via the OBD port, find the reset in the menu, and your good to go.

 2. Take the battery terminal off

-Most common and simple way to reset the check engine light.
+The most common and simple way to reset the check engine light.

 Also, I don’t recommend this solution with high-tech cars (with lots of electronics and gadgets) because you can possibly cause even more problems.

 3. Repair the cause of why the check engine light is on